 - are eager to support a positive university experience for students

 - have a background in community service

-Employees/contractors of the Office of Advancement at the University of Alberta are excluded from sitting on Alumni Council to avoid any potential conflicts of interest.
+To avoid any potential conflicts of interest, employees/contractors of the Office of Advancement at the University of Alberta are excluded from serving on Alumni Council.